-Forest is an app which helps alleviate workplace distractions.
+Forest is an app that helps alleviate workplace distractions.
 The concept is simple and addresses the basic human phenomenon of getting distracted by popular and entertaining websites when there is work to do.

 Users of the app can ‘blacklist’ all of the sites they are commonly distracted by.
 This accounts for hours spent down YouTube rabbit holes, overconsumption of social media, and any other of the other addicting sites out there.

 Let tech work for you, not against you!
-Technology can help alleviate stress; it shouldn’t create it!
+Technology can help decrease stress; it shouldn’t create it!